Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 What to do for jaw pain after a tooth extraction

 Jaw pain after a tooth extraction is a common occurrence as the procedure usually causes the joint that joins your jaw to the rest of your mouth to become saw.
 While the procedure was taking place, the mouth needs to be held open for a long period and irritation to the jaw muscles and joint may be the result of any pressure the dentist has any force the dentist has to place on them.
 This most likely will cause the jaw joint to become saw7.

 Tips for when you experience jaw pain after a tooth extraction

 These are tips and tricks for things you could try to alleviate any jaw pain after a tooth extraction.

-- Gently massaging the muscles around your jaw
+- Gently massage the muscles around your jaw

 - Apply hot compresses multiple times per day